RubingLi123/foster_2023spring/README.md

 # foster_2023Spring
 This is Course Repo for TECH-GB.
-2336: Data Science for Business Analytics
+2336: Data Science for Business Analytics in 2023 Spring.

 ## Introduction